What's new for tax year 2021

 Publication OR-17 for full details.

 Kicker refund.
-Oregon's surplus credit, known as the "kicker," will be claimed as a credit on your 2019 tax return.
-The credit is a percentage of your 2018 tax liability.
+Oregon's surplus credit, known as the "kicker," will be claimed as a credit on your 2021 tax return.
+The credit is a percentage of your 2020 tax liability.
 You may donate your kicker credit to the Oregon State School Fund.
-Our instruction booklets contain more information and instructions for calculating your credit.
+See your return instructions for more information.

 Revenue Online provides convenient, secure access to tools for managing your Oregon tax account.
 With Revenue Online, you can: